jbcodeforce/aws-studies/docs/infra/networking.md

 ![](./diagrams/direct-conn.drawio.png)

 Get a direct connection setup can take more than a month.
-If we need to access two VPC in two different regions from the corporate data center then we need an Direct Connect Gateway.
+If we need to access two VPC in two different regions from the corporate data center then we need a Direct Connect Gateway.

-To get reliability we can setup a VPN site to site connection in parallel to the direct connect link.
-For maximum resiliency for critical workloads, it is  recommended to have double connection per data center.
+To get reliability we can setup a VPN site to site connection in parallel to the Direct Connect link.
+For maximum resiliency for critical workloads, it is  recommended to have double connections per data center.

 ![](./diagrams/direct-conn-ha.drawio.png)

 Hosted Direct Connect connection supports 50Mbps, 500Mbps, up to 10Gbps, while Dedicated offers higher bandwidth.

+The main pricing parameter while using the Direct Connect connection is the Data Transfer Out (DTO) from AWS to the on-premises data center.
+DTO refers to the cumulative network traffic that is sent through AWS Direct Connect to destinations outside of AWS.
+This is charged per gigabyte (GB), and unlike capacity measurements, DTO refers to the amount of data transferred, not the speed.

 ## [Transit Gateway](https://aws.amazon.com/transit-gateway/)